MicrosoftDocs/power-automate-docs/articles/get-started-with-copilot.md

 - A flow with a comment.
 - A flow contains an unsupported hybrid trigger.
 Hybrid triggers don't require connections, and are triggered manually from outside of Power Automate.
 The hybrid triggers, which aren't supported are:
-   - When a flow is run from business process flow (Dataverse)
+   - When a flow is run from business process flow (Dataverse).
-   - For a selected message (v2 Teams) - Plan to enable worldwide by July end
+   - For a selected message (v2 Teams).
+We plan to enable worldwide by July end.
-   - Teams On Compose Message (Teams) - Plan to enable worldwide by July end
+   - Teams On Compose Message (Teams).
+We plan to enable worldwide by July end.
-   - Microsoft 365 Compliance Connector
+   - Microsoft 365 Compliance Connector.
 - A flow contains a Power Apps V1 trigger.
 - A flow contains Perform a Changeset Request (Dataverse).
 - A flow contains a Power Pages component.
 - A solution flow using connections instead of connection reference isn't supported.
 We recommend that you use [connection reference](/power-apps/maker/data-platform/create-connection-reference#manually-add-a-connection-reference-to-a-solution-using-solution-explorer) instead.
-  - Email auto-complete suggestions in Send Email/Post message in Teams actions
+  - Email auto-complete suggestions in Send Email/Post message in Teams actions.
-  - HTML editor in Send Email action
+  - HTML editor in Send Email action.
-  - Copy/Paste supporting Scope, Condition, Do until cosntructs
+  - Copy/Paste supporting Scope, Condition, Do until cosntructs.
-  - Ability to make manual trigger fields optional
+  - Ability to make manual trigger fields optional.

 You can’t use the cloud flows designer with Copilot if you’re using a personal Microsoft account.
 For example, you can’t use someone@live.com.
 Use a work or school account like someone@contoso.com instead.